webplatform/docs/concepts/programming/programming_basics/index.md

 <pre>x = 8 - 3
 -&gt; x = 5</pre>

-When you introduce more than one you make your term more flexible - you are using variables:
+When you introduce more than one, you make your term more flexible - you are using variables:

 <pre>x + y = 8</pre>